-Central Asia - diversity hotspot
+Central Asia - diversity hotspot - COMPLETED

 This botanically rich area has long been under-documented in the Western World.
 The Team has collected specimens, and plant locality and ecological data, as well as capturing photographic evidence of this fascinating place.